petabyt/petabyt/README.md

 Windows Batch/Unix shell
 ZigLang
 ```
+I typically am not the person to try out many different programming languages
+for fun, but I just use the language that works best for me.

 Other than programming, I also sometimes repair/refurbish computers.
 I rarely use a soldering iron, just diagnosing problems and wires.